 If you can afford purchasing real wood floors rather than laminate, then do so.
 Laminate might look passable as real wood, but it can’t be refinished.
 Many years in the future, you or someone else will need to replace the flooring, rather than just refinishing it.

-When planning to make changes to the exterior of your home, you should make considerations for the overall look and feel of the neighborhood and surrounding homes.
-An overly modern home would appear at odds with its arts-and-crafts-style bungalow neighbors.
+When you make improvements, think about the rest of the neighborhood too.
+A mini-mansion among a neighborhood of cozy cottages will look out of place.
 If you plan for changes that will blend well with the other homes in the area, it will make the home easier to sell in the future.